apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ### Before You Begin

 Before you can query MongoDB with Drill, you must have Drill and MongoDB installed on your machine.
-You may also want to import the MongoDB zip code data to run the example queries on your machine.
+Examples in this tutorial use zip code aggregation data provided by MongoDB that you download in the following steps:

-  1. [Install Drill]({{ site.baseurl }}/docs/installing-drill-in-embedded-mode), if you do not already have it installed on your machine.
+  1. [Install Drill]({{ site.baseurl }}/docs/installing-drill-in-embedded-mode), if you do not already have it installed.
-  2. [Install MongoDB](http://docs.mongodb.org/manual/installation), if you do not already have it installed on your machine.
+  2. [Install MongoDB](http://docs.mongodb.org/manual/installation), if you do not already have it installed.
   3. [Import the MongoDB zip code sample data set](http://docs.mongodb.org/manual/tutorial/aggregation-zip-code-data-set).
 You can use Mongo Import to get the data.

 ## Configuring MongoDB